404NoMore404/PowerShellScripts/Packaging/README.md

 ## Overview

 This repository contains PowerShell scripts for packaging and deploying applications through Microsoft Intune as Win32 apps.
 The goal is a consistent, reusable foundation so that packaging a new application does not mean writing scripts from scratch every time.
-The structure stays the same across every package, the log format is always identical, and the only things that change between applications are the values you fill in at the top of each script.

-There are two layers of tooling here.
-The first is the packaging layer: install, uninstall, and detection scripts you configure and ship inside the Intune package.
-The second is the observation layer: the Watch scripts, which are pre-packaging tools you run locally on a test machine to learn exactly what an installer does before you write a single configuration value.
+There are three layers of tooling here.
+The first is the all-in-one packager: **Intunator.ps1**, which takes you from raw installer to a complete, upload-ready package folder in a single guided session.
+The second is the template layer: individual install, uninstall, and detection scripts you configure manually for cases that need custom logic.
+The third is the observation layer: the Watch scripts, which are pre-packaging tools you run on a test machine to learn exactly what an installer does before writing any configuration values.

 All of these scripts have been built against real-world Intune deployments and account for the edge cases that tend to cause problems: apps that are already installed, path resolution differences depending on how PowerShell launches the script, leftover files the uninstaller does not clean up, and log output that lands exactly where Intune can collect it.